MajekPL0770/auto-pokes/README.md

-# auto-pokes
+# Auto Pokes
-Automaticlly Responds to Facebook Pokes
+# Automaticlly Responds to Facebook Pokes
-I am not responsible for account blockages
+# I am not responsible for account blockages